Mathematics

 Pupils need to be able to move fluently between each distinct topic, making rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 Pupils need to become fluent in the key skills of mathematics through varied and frequent practice, need to show curiosity to reason mathematically and show persistence to solve problems by applying these skills.

-In year 9 the pupils finalise their Key Stage 3 studies including new topics such as polygons and their angles, expanding products of two or more binomials, understanding simultaneous equations and their graphical solutions and cumulative frequency.
-Throughout the year the pupils will also study other topics in more depth, building on the introduction to trigonometry in year 8.
+In Year 9 the pupils finalise their Key Stage 3 studies including new topics such as Pythagoras, surds and 3D shape.
+They master expanding products of two or more binomials, factoring single brackets and begin to explore quadratic equations.
+Throughout the year the pupils will also study other topics in more depth, building on straight line graphs from Year 8.
 Other key foundations such as solving algebraic equations; fractions, decimals and percentages; probability and standard form will all be recapped and extended during the year.

 Select Course.